MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-config-crossplat-runas-profile.md

 -   A monitoring account

--   An agent maintenance account.
+-   An agent maintenance account

 Use this wizard three or more times as needed so that you have the following Run As accounts: